Love food? Join our Facebook Group, Foodie Finds, to discuss all things edible in London.

 Campania, 23, Ezra Street, E2 7RH

 Victory Mansion's beautiful like your cool friend's living room's beautiful — just about within reach, if only you started being good at collecting interesting objets d'art and scraps of palm-fronded wallpaper.
 Or started investing in art deco lacquer and dark wood and dark green leather furnishings.
 You'd also have to get great at making dystopian-themed cocktails and incredible bar snacks.
-So just accept you're not going to do any of that and start going to Victory Mansion instead.
+So, so much easier to just accept you're not going to do any of that and start going to Victory Mansion instead.

 Victory Mansion, 18, Stoke Newington High Street, N16 7PL